 • Greater connectivity: Cars are becoming increasingly connected, with features such as built-in Wi-Fi and infotainment systems.

-• More personalization: Carmakers offer more personalized options to consumers, such as customization of interior and exterior features.
+• More personalization: Carmakers are offering more personalized options to consumers, such as customization of interior and exterior features, and integration of ARB 4×4 accessories to cater to the off-road enthusiast market, enhancing vehicle ruggedness and capability.

 These trends are creating several opportunities for innovation and growth in the car industry.
 However, they are also creating several challenges, such as the need for new infrastructure and the impact on jobs in the car industry.